katholt/srst2/README.md

 optional arguments:
-  -h, --help            show this help message and exit

-  --version             show version number and exit

-  --input_se INPUT_SE [INPUT_SE ...]
+  -h, --help            show this help message and exit --version             show program's version number and exit --input_se INPUT_SE [INPUT_SE ...]
-                        Single end read file(s) for analysing (may be gzipped)

-  --input_pe INPUT_PE [INPUT_PE ...]
+                        Single end read file(s) for analysing (may be gzipped) --input_pe INPUT_PE [INPUT_PE ...]
-                        Paired end read files for analysing (may be gzipped)
+                        Paired end read files for analysing (may be gzipped) --merge_paired        Switch on if all the input read sets belong to a single sample, and you want to merge their data to get a single result
   --forward FORWARD     Designator for forward reads (only used if NOT in
                         MiSeq format sample_S1_L001_R1_001.fastq.gz; otherwise
                         default is _1, i.e. expect forward reads as sample_1.fastq.gz)
   --reverse REVERSE     Designator for reverse reads (only used if NOT in
                         MiSeq format sample_S1_L001_R2_001.fastq.gz; otherwise
-                        default is _2, i.e. expect forward reads as sample_2.fastq.gz)
+                        default is _2, i.e. expect forward reads as sample_2.fastq.gz
   --read_type {q,qseq,f}
                         Read file type (for bowtie2; default is q=fastq; other
-                        options: qseq=solexa, f=fasta)
+                        options: qseq=solexa, f=fasta).

-  --mlst_db MLST_DB     Fasta file of MLST alleles (optional)
+  --mlst_db MLST_DB     Fasta file of MLST alleles (optional) --mlst_delimiter MLST_DELIMITER

-  --mlst_delimiter MLST_DELIMITER
-                        Character(s) separating gene name from allele number in MLST database (default "-", as in arcc-1)
+                        Character(s) separating gene name from allele number in MLST database (default "-", as in arcc-1) --mlst_definitions MLST_DEFINITIONS

-  --mlst_definitions MLST_DEFINITIONS
-                        ST definitions for MLST scheme (required if mlst_db supplied and you want to calculate STs)
+                        ST definitions for MLST scheme (required if mlst_db supplied and you want to calculate STs) --mlst_max_mismatch MLST_MAX_MISMATCH

-  --mlst_max_mismatch MLST_MAX_MISMATCH
                         Maximum number of mismatches per read for MLST allele calling (default 10)
   --gene_db GENE_DB [GENE_DB ...]
-                        Fasta file/s for gene databases (optional)

-  --no_gene_details     Switch OFF verbose reporting of gene typing
+                        Fasta file/s for gene databases (optional) --no_gene_details     Switch OFF verbose reporting of gene typing --gene_max_mismatch GENE_MAX_MISMATCH

-  --gene_max_mismatch GENE_MAX_MISMATCH
-                        Maximum number of mismatches per read for gene allele calling (default 10)
+                        Maximum number of mismatches per read for gene detection and allele calling (default 10) --min_coverage MIN_COVERAGE

-  --min_coverage MIN_COVERAGE
-                        Minimum %coverage cutoff for gene reporting
+                        Minimum %coverage cutoff for gene reporting (default 90)
-                        (default 90)

   --max_divergence MAX_DIVERGENCE
-                        Maximum %divergence cutoff for gene reporting
+                        Maximum %divergence cutoff for gene reporting (default 10)
-                        (default 10)

   --min_depth MIN_DEPTH
                         Minimum mean depth to flag as dubious allele call (default 5)
   --min_edge_depth MIN_EDGE_DEPTH
                         Minimum edge depth to flag as dubious allele call (default 2)
   --prob_err PROB_ERR   Probability of sequencing error (default 0.01)
   --stop_after STOP_AFTER
-                        Stop mapping after this number of reads have been mapped (otherwise map all)

-  --other OTHER         Other arguments to pass to bowtie2
+                        Stop mapping after this number of reads have been mapped (otherwise map all) --other OTHER         Other arguments to pass to bowtie2.

-  --mapq MAPQ           Samtools -q parameter (default 1)

-  --baseq BASEQ         Samtools -Q parameter (default 20)
+  --mapq MAPQ           Samtools -q parameter (default 1) --baseq BASEQ         Samtools -Q parameter (default 20) --samtools_args SAMTOOLS_ARGS

-  --output OUTPUT       Output file prefix
+                        Other arguments to pass to samtools mpileup (e.g.
+                        "\-A").

-  --log            	Switch ON logging to file (otherwise log to stdout)

-  --save_scores         Switch ON verbose reporting of all scores
+  --output OUTPUT       Prefix for srst2 output files --log                 Switch ON logging to file (otherwise log to stdout) --save_scores         Switch ON verbose reporting of all scores --report_new_consensus

-  --report_new_consensus
                         If a matching alleles is not found, report the consensus allele.
 Note, only SNP differences are